Joshua2504/pilo-plug/README.md

 The deployment process:
 1. Connects to your server via SSH
+2. Creates the project directory if it doesn't exist
-2. Pulls the latest code from the repository
+3. Initializes Git repository if needed and pulls the latest code
-3. Stops existing Docker containers
+4. Stops existing Docker containers (if any)
-4. Builds and starts new containers with `docker compose up -d --build`
+5. Builds and starts new containers with `docker compose up -d --build`
-5. Cleans up unused Docker images
+6. Cleans up unused Docker images
-6. Verifies the deployment was successful
+7. Verifies the deployment was successful

 ### Manual Deployment